OMD is using IAS auto-tags on Google to skyrocket campaign results | ExBulletin

 OMD is using IAS auto-tags on Google to skyrocket campaign results

+IAS’s latest technology reduces tag wrapping time by 50% and is the first to improve ROI for campaigns in the APAC market.

-Integral Ad Science (NASDAQ: IAS), the world leader in digital media quality, and OMD, the world’s largest media network, today used IAS Automated Tag to save time and ROI on OMD New Zealand’s two largest clients.
+Sydney, July 12, 2021 / PRNewswire /-Integral Ad Science (NASDAQ: IAS), the world leader in digital media quality, and OMD, the world’s largest media network, today save two time and achieve ROI.
 We have published a case study on.
-On Google.
+OMD New Zealand’s largest client by using IAS auto-tags on Google.

 Known for increasing efficiency on behalf of its clients, OMD has proven in two recent campaigns that it can handle the rapid time between the first brief and the start of operations.
 To accelerate, automate and streamline the traditionally time-consuming tag wrapping process needed to launch a campaign, OMD New Zealand has partnered with IAS to provide Google Campaign Manager’s only automated tagging feature.
 Activated.
 Through this partnership, OMD New Zealand achieved the following results for its two largest customers during the busy retail period in the fourth quarter of 2020:

+Increase ROI and savings 98x by eliminating insecure invalid traffic (IVT) inventory: For every $ 1 spent on the IAS firewall, OMDNZ saves $ 98 wasted on insecure IVT inventory.

+Successful reinvestment of media savings: OMD New Zealand has reinvested a significant budget by avoiding 1.3 million unsafe IVT impressions.

-John Buckley, Chief Digital Officer of OMD New Zealand, said OMD is proud to provide best-in-class digital solutions to its client base.
-As part of that, our highly qualified advertising operations leads are constantly striving to find efficiencies that enhance their workflow.
-This partnership with IAS has allowed us to reduce man-hours for critical tasks through automation and invest those times in high-quality services that benefit OMD clients.
-We look forward to scaling this following a recent successful project.
+John Buckley, Chief Digital Officer of OMD New Zealand, said: This partnership with IAS has allowed us to reduce the “man-hours” of critical tasks through automation and invest those times in high-quality services that benefit OMD clients.
+We look forward to expanding this following a recent successful project. “”

-Jessica Miles, ANZ Country Manager at IAS, is focused on increasing customer efficiency by facilitating the management and activation of validation and optimization products.
-Advertising traffic is particularly time consuming and can lead to human error, so the automatic tagging feature has greatly improved the efficiency of OMDNZ.
-IAS technology allows partners to spend less time wrapping tags and focus on connecting with their audience to improve campaign performance.
+Jessica Miles, ANZ Country Manager at IAS, said: “We focus on increasing customer efficiency by facilitating the management and activation of validation and optimization products.
+Advertising trafficking can be particularly time consuming and potentially human error.
+Because of its automation, the tagging feature has brought OMDNZ incredible efficiency.
+With IAS technology, partners spend less time wrapping tags and work with their audience to accelerate campaign performance.
+You can focus on your connections. “

 Download the case study to learn more about how IAS Google’s automatic tags helped OMD New Zealand achieve the success of its two biggest customers.